310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Madara %}
 Hahaha, if he’s a kid from Ryuseitai, then he’s my kid too, right?

-Just kidding, I could never say that for real…… For some strange reason, Shinobu-san isn’t terrified of me and adores me instead.
-I can’t help but to be happy about it.
+Juuust kidding, I could never say that for real…… For some strange reason, Shinobu-san isn’t terrified of me and adooores me instead.
+I can’t help but be happy about it.

-So I end up spoiling him… Well, okay, I end up doting on him.
+Sooo I end up spoiling him… Well, okay, I end up doting on him.
 {% endbubble %}

 {% bubble Shinobu %}